MilkaLichtblau/ContinuousFairness/README.md

 The synthetic dataset contains 2 protected feature columns and 1 score column.
 One protected feature is binary {0, 1}, the other is drawn from the set {0, 1, 2}, leading to a total of 6 groups (0 0), (0 1), (0 2) etc. The score feature represents the number, that would be calculated by a ranking function.
 Each group is assigned a in integer score within [1,100], drawn from a normal distribution with different means and standard-deviations per group (see data/synthetic/scoreDistributionPerGroup.png)

-The LSAT dataset (https://eric.ed.gov/?id=ED469370) has sex and race as protected features and LSAT, ZFYA and UGPA as protected features.
+The LSAT dataset (https://eric.ed.gov/?id=ED469370) has sex and race as protected features and LSAT, ZFYA and UGPA as non-protected features.
 Current experiments use LSAT as score feature.
 The current experimental configuration considers sex and race separately as protected features in two distinct experiments.

 During dataset prepararation a csv-file is created that contains information about the groups in the dataset.
 This file is needed by the actual CFA Algorithm, to apply the barycenter calculation to each group separately.